 - A woman experiences recurrent miscarriages

-If results indicate the presence of lupus anticoagulant, testing is usually repeated about 12 weeks later to confirm that it is still present, especially for individuals being tested for APS.
+If results indicate the presence of lupus anticoagulant (LA), testing is usually repeated about 12 weeks later to confirm that it is still present, especially for individuals being tested for APS.

 What does the test result mean?

 The results of the series of LA tests either lead toward or away from the likelihood of having LA.
 The laboratory report may be somewhat complicated, but it usually provides an interpretation of the results and states whether LA is present or absent.
-LA testing results, like those of other tests for clotting disorders, are difficult to interpret and are best evaluated by physicians with experience with excessive clotting disorders.
+LA testing results, like those of other tests for clotting disorders, are difficult to interpret and are best evaluated by laboratory technologists and/or physicians with experience with excessive clotting disorders testing.

 Although the initial tests performed for LA may vary, they usually begin with a PTT that is prolonged.
 A PTT that is normal (not prolonged) may mean that there is no LA present.
 However, the test may not be sensitive enough to detect LA and the LA-sensitive PTT (PTT-LA) may need to be done.

-Other tests that may be done to help confirm the diagnosis of a lupus anticoagulant and/or to help rule out other causes of a prolonged PTT.
+Some other tests may be done to help confirm the diagnosis of a lupus anticoagulant and/or to help rule out other causes of a prolonged PTT.
 Examples include:

-- Coagulation factor assays – these may be ordered to rule out factor deficiencies that may cause a prolonged PTT and bleeding episodes; a panel of factor assays may also help in detecting lupus anticoagulant.
+- Coagulation factor assays (e.g., fibrinogen) – these may be ordered to rule out factor deficiencies that may cause a prolonged PTT and bleeding episodes; a panel of factor assays may also help in detecting lupus anticoagulant versus factor deficiency.

 - Complete blood count (CBC) – the CBC test includes a platelet count; mild to moderate thrombocytopenia (low platelet count) is often seen along with the lupus anticoagulant; moderate to severe thrombocytopenia may develop in patients receiving anticoagulant (heparin) therapy for lupus anticoagulant-associated thrombosis.